Italian occupation of France: Bordeaux

 In August 1940, the Italian Royal Navy (Regia Marina) established a submarine base at Bordeaux, outside Italian-occupied France.

 Operating from Bordeaux Sommergibile ("BETASOM") as it was known, thirty-two Italian submarines participated in the Battle of the Atlantic.
 These submarines sank 109 Allied merchant ships (593,864 tons) and 18 warships (20,000 tons) up to September 1943.
 Eleven of these submarines were lost.

 Italian territorial claims

+Plan A: Annexation of Nice and Corsica plus military occupation up to the Rhône River.
+Plan B: Annexation of Nice, Corsica and Alpine regions of France.
+Creation of the province Alpi Occidentali with Briançon/Brianzone as capital.

 In addition to Nice/Nizza and Corsica, the Italians projected further territorial claims for the defeated France.
 In 1940, the Italian Armistice Commission (Commissione Italiana d'Armistizio con la Francia, CIAF) produced two detailed plans concerning the future of the occupied French territories.
 Plan 'A' presented an Italian military occupation all the way to the river Rhone, in which France would maintain its territorial integrity except for Corsica and Nizza.
 Plan 'B', proposed by senator Francesco Salata, the director of a section of the ISPI dedicated to Italian territorial claims, encompassed the Italian annexation of the Alpes Maritimes (including the Principality of Monaco) and parts of Alpes-de-Haute-Provence, Hautes Alpes and Savoie.
 The territory would be administered as the new Italian region of Alpi Occidentali with the town of Briançon (Italian: Brianzone) acting as the provincial capital.